CiphersBox/Books/README.md

-- CiphersBox takes no credit for these books, they are public knowledge.
+- CiphersBox does not take credit for these books, they are in the public domain.